-If you don’t want to cut down on protein, you may consider eating your meals and snacks a bit slower.
+Consider eating your meals and snacks a bit slower.
 This can also help prevent you from overeating, which is considered another cause of gas.

-Over-the-counter (OTC) remedies may help ease flatulence.
-Look for ingredients such as charcoal or simethicone.
+Over-the-counter remedies may help ease flatulence.
+Look for ingredients such as activated charcoal or simethicone.
 Read the instructions carefully.
 Some remedies are intended for use before you eat, while others should be taken after your meals.

 Protein farts are more of an inconvenience than a danger.

 You may experience increased flatulence when you first start taking whey protein powders and snacks.
 It may also cause bloating and pain in some people, especially in those with irritable bowel syndrome or lactose intolerance.

 If you have lactose intolerance, you should avoid all dietary sources of lactose, including most dairy-based protein supplements.

 If you continue to experience flatulence despite dietary changes, you may want to contact a doctor.
 They can rule out other digestive conditions, such as lactose intolerance, celiac disease, and inflammatory bowel disease (IBD).

 The additives used in protein powder may cause flatulence in some individuals.
 If excessive farting is becoming a problem, you can try correcting this issue by decreasing your intake of protein powder or trying a different type of supplement.

 Contact a doctor if you continue to have issues with intestinal gas.